 Apple wood chips are a great choice for those who cook for children and want to add a light, easygoing smoke to their dishes.
 They have a mild and sweet flavor, complementing any dish with additional sweetness.

-Apple wood chips are simple to smoke and have a long burn time.
-They can be used alone or with other smoking woods such as oak or hickory for red meats!
+Apple wood chips are easy to impart smoke and have a long burn time.
+They can be used alone or in conjunction with other smoking woods like oak or hickory for red meat!

 5. Cherry wood chips